 Recall from our article Illinois Guardianship Explained that guardianship is a measure taken when a person is deemed to be unable to make his or her own decisions regarding personal care, health and finances.
 The most common form of guardianship is plenary, where the guardian is able to make all decisions for a disabled adult.
 A limited guardian is appointed when a disabled person is able to make some of the disabled adult’s financial or personal decisions but not all.
 The decisions that a limited guardian is empowered to make must be specifically stated by the court.
 In this way, limited guardianship agreements are more personalized to the disabled adult’s specific needs because the disabled adult retains as much control over his or her own affairs as is practicable.

 Limited guardianship can be applied to a person’s financial decisions (“guardianship of the estate") or personal decisions such as healthcare (“guardianship of the person”).
-Common types of limited guardianship include medical, financial, education, habilitation and residential decisions.
+Common types of limited guardianship include medical, financial, education, residential decisions.
 A limited guardian has all the same responsibilities that a guardian has, such as presenting annual reports to the courts.
 The limited guardian is just more restricted in which decisions he or she can make.

 Since plenary guardianship causes the disabled adult to completely lose all decision-making power, it may be seen as extremely invasive into a person’s life.
 Despite this, limited guardianship is the least used form of guardianship because most physicians do not fully understand the ability a court has to appoint a limited guardian when a person is able to make some of his/her own decisions.